As Powelson steps down, greens call for FERC seat to stay vacant

 - FERC faces a number of major decisions on grid resilience, PJM's capacity market and its pipeline policy review before the end of the year.
-This week, Politico reported that the White House is set to nominate Department of Energy policy head Bruce McNamee for the vacant seat, who would likely support the Trump administration's push to speed project approvals and save coal and nuclear plants from retirement.
+This week, Politico reported that the White House is set to nominate Department of Energy policy head Bernard McNamee for the vacant seat, who would likely support the Trump administration's push to speed project approvals and save coal and nuclear plants from retirement.

 Powelson's departure from FERC comes during a busy summer for the commission and throws a number of critical proceedings into question.

 In June, FERC declared PJM's capacity market rules unjust and unreasonable, necessitating a quick fix this year before its next auction in the spring.
 The regulators are also in the middle of the first review of their pipeline approval policy since 1999 and a high-profile proceeding on grid resilience forced into the spotlight by concerns that the Trump administration will nationalize some coal and nuclear plants.

 Environmental groups from around the nation zeroed in on the pipeline issue in a letter to senators on Thursday, saying lawmakers should use the time to call hearings into how FERC considers climate impacts of new pipelines.

 "Commissioners Powelson, Chatterjee, and McIntyre recently announced that FERC will not consider the climate impacts of the pipeline projects they review," the letter reads.
 "There is no reason to think that any Trump Republican appointee will think or act differently."